MoAly98/Pythium/README_plot.md

 # Pythium Plots

 A (quick) thorough walkthrough of how plotting classes work in Pythium.
+Currently, Jupyter test files that are present in the `plot_misc` file contain plot classes and examples of use cases.
+The file `plot_classes.py` stores all classes.

 ## General Structure